Implementing CREATE operation

 Let's start writing test code.
 We'll use test code to verify what we implement along the way.

-Create the BlogServiceTest.java
+Create the BlogServiceTest.java file as follows.

 You can see the full version of the file here.